lucasgcaldas/game-system/Article.md

         this.riverDamage = enemyEnum.attackPointOnRiver();
     }
 ```
-In this case, was passed as argument in Enemy constructor a kind of EnemyEnum and depending on the argument these four methods magicPointDamage(), attackPointOnDesert(), attackPointOnForest() and attackPointOnRiver() returns differents numbers, that is the same action in many different ways.
+In this case, was passed as argument in Enemy constructor a kind of EnemyEnum and depending on the argument these four methods magicPointDamage(), attackPointOnDesert(), attackPointOnForest() and attackPointOnRiver() returns different numbers, that is the same action in different ways.
 That is called polymorphism, when one task is performed in different way.

 * ### __Creating an Equipment__

-Initially, was declared an abstract method to be override in each enum and return different numbers.
+Initially, was declared an abstract method to be overridden in each enum and return different numbers.
 ```java
 public enum EquipmentsEnum {
     ARMOR {